halfempty/address-geocoder/readme.txt

 1. The Address Geocoder metabox on the Post/Page Edit screen

 == Changelog ==

+= 0.4 =
+* Added settings screen, for disabling metabox by post type

 = 0.3 =
 * Fixes a bug which caused data to not save